 Some major findings include:

-- One in five medical students and one in 10 doctors had suicidal thoughts in the past year, compared with one in 45 people in the wider community, according to the report.
+- One in five medical students and one in 10 doctors had suicidal thoughts in the past year.
 More than four in 10 students and a quarter of doctors are highly likely to have a minor psychiatric disorder, like mild depression or mild anxiety

 - 3.4% of doctors are experiencing very high psychological distress, much greater than the wider community